A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 The number-one rule for staging any room is to de-personalize and declutter the space, and there’s no exception when staging a home office.

-If you’re staging an office that’s actively being used, keep daily accumulation out of sight and be especially careful not to leave any calendars, confidential information, or valuable objects out.
+If you’re staging an office that’s still in use, keep daily accumulation out of sight and be especially careful not to leave any calendars, confidential information, or valuable objects out.

-You’ll also want to clear the space of personal items like certifications and family photos.
+You’ll also want to clear the space of personal items, such as certifications and family photos.

 Hide electrical cords from view to make the room more aesthetically pleasing.